 When not in the office, Aharon can be found on a playground or at an ice cream shop with his beautiful daughter.

 Kristin has island roots, growing up in the Cowichan Valley on a rural farm.
-She enjoys outdoor activities, sports and travel.
-Kristin has voluntarily served on various boards in the community over the years and often advocates for the elderly on her own time.
+She enjoys outdoor activities, wildlife photography and travel and is looking forward to having more time for these activities in the coming years.

-Chanelle attended law school at the University of Victoria, and ever since has called the island her home.
-She was called to the Bar of British Columbia in February 2020, and joined Herald Street Law in May 2022.
+Chanelle was called to the Bar of British Columbia in February 2020, and joined Herald Street Law in May 2022.
+She has called the island her home since attending law school at the University of Victoria.
 She practices mainly in estate and incapacity planning, estate administration, and real estate.
-She is a volunteer director of the Victoria Bar Association and the Young Lawyers section of the Canadian Bar Association.
+She volunteers as a Director of the Victoria Bar Association, and as the Vice Chair of the Young Lawyers section of the Canadian Bar Association.

-Chanelle values clear communication, and strives to ensure her clients always know the next step in the progress of their files.
-She takes a compassionate approach to law, accepting without judgement that everyone's situation is unique.
-She enjoys collaborating with clients to find creative solutions to their goals.
+Chanelle values clear communication, and strives to ensure her clients feel supported and heard.
+She takes a compassionate approach to law, and enjoys collaborating with clients to find creative solutions to their unique goals.